People at Quantum Technology

 Course Administrator

-As a member of the course team for the MSc in Quantum Science and Technology, and as a project manager for the Thermodynamics and Energetics of Quantum Systems Group in the School of Physics, Màiri works in a role supporting both students and academics.
+Màiri works in a role supporting applicants, students, alumni and academics involved in the MSc in Quantum Science and Technology.
+She also provides assistance for the activities of the wider Quantum Science team in the School of Physics.
 She has a broad background in science, research and education from Edinburgh University, University College of Cork, and Oxford University, and teaching the International Baccalaureate at the United World College of the Adriatic in Italy.